labgrid-project/labgrid/doc/usage.rst

       resources: {}
       drivers: {}

-would run the above test, however the following configuration would skip the test because of the missing feature:
+This would run the above test, however the following configuration would skip the test because of the missing feature:

 .. code-block:: yaml